Skip to content

 6. Evidence and compliance — proof that holds up under audit

 Detection is useful in the moment; evidence is useful months later when somebody comes asking.
-Every scan ScriptPatrol performs is stored with a cryptographic timestamp.
-Snapshots are linked into a hash chain so that no individual scan record can be silently altered after the fact.
+ScriptPatrol keeps a tamper-evident, timestamped change history: every scan is stored so that no individual record can be silently altered after the fact, and the chain of evidence stays intact even months later.
 Reports are exportable as PDF, with a full diff history and a verifiable evidence trail.

-For merchants who fall under PCI DSS Requirements 6.4.3 and 11.6.1 (SAQ A-EP and SAQ D, since March 2025), the same evidence satisfies the script inventory and change-detection obligations — without you assembling anything manually.
+For merchants who fall under PCI DSS Requirements 6.4.3 and 11.6.1, the same evidence satisfies the script inventory and change-detection obligations — without you assembling anything manually.
+(Note that SAQ A merchants have not needed 6.4.3 or 11.6.1 since 31 March 2025.)
 If you are unsure whether 6.4.3 and 11.6.1 apply to your business, our PCI DSS script-requirements explainer walks through it in plain language.

 7. Built for scale — without slowing anyone down